Poland's biggest construction firm pays for help in finding workers

 The company has increased its average pay for manual workers by 20 percent over the last year, it said.

-Budimex, which is owned by Spain’s Ferrovial, said it plans to hire 1,100 workers by the end of 2019.
+Budimex, which is owned by Spain’s Ferrovial (FER.MC), said it plans to hire 1,100 workers by the end of 2019.
 The group has already increased employment to more than 7,000 people from 4,500 four years ago.

 It mostly employs Polish workers but last year started hiring foreign staff, mostly from Ukraine, as Poland struggles to compete with other European Union countries in attracting EU workers.